Apollo

 Four Mile Campground, Fitzgerald River National Park

-At the entrance to Fitzgerald River National Park, this spectacular spot puts you within spitting distance of the sea.
-Spacious sites sit nestled between verdant coastal heath, so you won’t have to worry about rubbing shoulders with the neighbours.
+At the entrance to Fitzgerald River National Park, this spectacular spot puts you within a stone’s throw of the ocean.
+Spacious sites are nestled between verdant coastal heath, so you won’t have to worry about rubbing shoulders with the neighbors.

 Guilderton Holiday Park, Guilderton

-Could this be the best-situated caravan park on the west coast?
+Could this be the best-located RV park on the west coast?
 Wedged between the Moore River and the endless Indian Ocean, you’ll have no shortage of sweeping waterfront views.

-Main amenities: toilets, showers, powered sites, potable water, bbq, camp kitchen, laundry, dump point
+Main amenities: restrooms, showers, electric hookup sites, BBQ grills, camp kitchen, laundry, dump station, trash bins

 Henry White Oval Campground, Yanchep National Park

-This verdant site puts you smack bang in the centre of the action so you can hike Perth’s favourite national park to your heart’s content.
-Don’t miss the Yanchep Koala Boardwalk to spot cuddly bear-like critters.
+This verdant campground puts you right in the center of the action so you can explore Perth’s favorite national park to your heart’s content.
+Don’t miss the Yanchep Koala Boardwalk for a chance to spot cuddly, bear-like critters.

 Lucky Bay Campground, Cape Le Grand

-One of WA’s most-sought after campsites, this insanely-scenic spot books out months in advance (try your luck for last-minute cancellations).
-Organised travellers get a secluded site just metres away from Cape Le Grande’s most-celebrated turquoise bay.
+One of WA’s most sought-after campsites, this insanely scenic spot sells out months in advance (try your luck with last-minute cancellations).
+Planners score a secluded site just meters away from Cape Le Grand’s most celebrated turquoise bay.

 Nanga Mill, Lane Pool Reserve

-Occupying an old jarra sawmill, this scenic spot sits surrounded by towering pines.
-The first-in-first-served-style campground sits minutes away from Lane Pool’s top hiking and canoe trails.
+Set on the site of an old jarrah sawmill, this scenic spot is surrounded by towering pines.
+This first come, first served-style campground sits minutes away from Lane Poole’s top hiking and canoe trails.

-Main amenities: toilets, nearby dump point, fire pits, Telstra reception
+Main amenities: restrooms, nearby dump station, fire pits, Telstra reception

 Osprey Bay, Cape Range National Park

-Nestled against Ningaloo Reef, this scenic spot puts paddling, snorkelling and boating right at your doorstep.
-Like Lucky Bay, the Cape Range campsites are outrageously popular so book well ahead (or try your luck with a cancellation).
+Nestled against Ningaloo Reef, this scenic spot puts paddling, snorkeling, and boating right at your doorstep.
+Like Lucky Bay, the Cape Range campsites are outrageously popular, so book well ahead (or try your luck with a cancellation).

-This fabulous spot straddles the crystalline waters of Wellington Dam.
-Book early during busy periods and try to snag site #30 for sparkling waterfront views.
+This fabulous spot sits on the crystalline waters of Wellington Dam.
+Book early during busy periods, and check campsite details and the campground map carefully when booking.

 Stockton Lake, Collie